Risk Factors for Osteoporosis: Medications

 Get the calcium you need.
 Consume 1000 to 1200 milligrams (mg) of calcium each day.
 It is best to get calcium from the foods you eat.
 Foods rich in calcium such as low fat dairy foods (milk, yogurt, cheese), dark green leafy vegetables (bok choy, broccoli, collard greens, kale, mustard greens, and turnip greens), canned fish (sardines, salmon) eaten with bones, or calcium-fortified (with calcium added) foods.
 Try to eat a calcium rich food at each meal.
 Add calcium supplements (pills) only when you cannot get the calcium you need from food alone.

 Get the recommended amount of vitamin D. There are only a few good natural sources of vitamin D including fatty fish such as catfish, eel, mackerel, salmon, sardines, and tuna.
 Small amounts of vitamin D are added to all milk and some types of soy milk, rice milk, almond milk, yogurt, cheese, juice, and nutrition bars.
-Check with your healthcare provider to find out how much vitamin D is recommended for you.
-It is likely that you will need a vitamin D supplement to get enough vitamin D.
+Adults 50 years of age and above should consume 800-1000 IU or 20-25mcg daily.
+Your healthcare provider may recommend more vitamin D than above stated amounts based on your individual needs.

 Be physically active.
 Your bones get stronger and denser when you make them work.
 Walking, climbing stairs, and dancing are impact (or weight-bearing) exercises that strengthen your bones by moving your body against gravity when you are upright.
 Resistance exercises such as lifting weights or using exercise bands strengthens your bones and your muscles too!
 Tai Chi is an example of physical activity that improves posture and balance to help decrease your risk for falls and fractures.
 Exercise can be easy; try 10 minutes at a time, adding the minutes up to reach your goal.